Some funds pay ongoing dividends to shareholders. These dividends come from:

 Total capital gain = $10

-At the end of each year, investors must net out their capital gains and losses to find out if they owe taxes.
+At the end of each year, investors net their capital gains and losses to determine whether they owe taxes.
 Let’s work through an example:

 January 30th